-Economics (Concentration in International Economics), B.A.
+Economics (Concentration in Global Economics and Society), B.A.

 PROGRAM REQUIREMENTS